mearafGitHub/Web3MarketPlace/README.md

 A DApp where users can mint NFTs for auction or sell.

 ## Upgradable Smart Contracts
-Built with Upgradable Solidity smart contracts using Openzeppelin 5.0 and HardHat.
+Built with upgradable solidity smart contracts using Openzeppelin 5.0 and HardHat.

 Try running some of the following tasks: